nginnever/ippm/README.md

 ## Data Model

 Each node in the blockchain list will store a registry for the IPPM packages in [IPLD](https://github.com/ipfs/specs/tree/master/ipld) format.
-Here a link is an IPLD link to the content of the module.
+Here a ```"link"``` is an IPLD link to the content of the module.

 Example: ipfs-unixfs-engine module